Simo981/cocktaildatabase/docs/CONTRIBUTING.md

-If you want you can add any cocktail wich is missing.
+If you want you can add any cocktail which is missing.

 :)